beefyfinance/beefy-blog/content/articles/meet-solidex-in-our-new-ama.en.md

 ### Vote on Beefy’s future with Solidex

 With the chance of a possible partnership, the Beefy DAO needs to make a decision.
-For more information, join our AMA with 0xDAO this Friday, February 11.
-We’ll also have a Cowmoonity call on our Discord server straight after to talk about what’s best for our protocol.
-Once you’ve taken everything on board, get involved with our Snapshot governance vote to help decide the path Beefy should take.
+For more information follow our Twitter, we will be announcing everything there.
+If you hold $BIFI you can be part of it through our Snapshot governance vote to help decide the path Beefy should take.